laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 Using `stdin` is simple and convenient: the only supported control message is the request for interruption.
 For now a single byte will suffice as this message.
-This communication protocol is easily exendable if necessary.
+This communication protocol is easily extensible if necessary.

 Using `stdin` is also safe: no other process has a handle to the test wrapper's `stdin`, so no other process will inadvertently send the interruption request.